The interaction of the ITER first wall with magnetic perturbations: Introduction

 The focus of this paper is physics that can change the path of wall currents during fast disruption phenomena.
 When time scales become short, the properties of the conductors closest to the plasma become of upmost importance.
 These are the tiles and the stainless steel fingers covered with copper as described in the caption to Figure \ref{fig:wall_f}.
 When the tile/finger structure is viewed as continuous, the formula $d=\sqrt{(4\eta/\mu_0)\tau}$ implies that for times less than 3~ms the magnetic field cannot penetrate that structure.
 For longer times, the electric field $\vec{E}$ would be essentially constant across the tile/finger structure with the current density $\vec{j}=\vec{E}/\eta$.
 Force-producing currents could continue to flow in a continuous tile/finger structure over a far longer time than 3~ms, Appendix \ref{sec:approx}.

-The tile/finger structure is not continuous.
-The poloidal gaps between the fingers can block poloidal currents, which are the more dangerous since they interact with the toroidal magnetic field, and the additional toroidal gaps between the tiles can block toroidal currents.
+The tile/finger structure is, however, not continuous.
+The poloidal gaps between the fingers can block poloidal currents, which are the more dangerous since they interact with the toroidal magnetic field, and the toroidal gaps between the tiles can block toroidal currents.
 This paper discusses the physics of these complicated structures and a tractable mathematical method for addressing them.

-A clear distinction must be drawn between the two types of currents that can be induced in a continuous toroidal structure surrounding the plasma, net currents and dipolar currents.
-These currents will be discussed in more detail in Section \ref{sec:cp}, but an understanding of the distinction is so essential that brief description is given here.
-In addition to the induced currents, the walls surrounding the plasma can be part of the current path for halo currents, which have part of their path in the halo plasma and part in the structure.
-Halo currents are discussed in Section \ref{sec:halo}.
+A clear distinction must be drawn among the three types of currents that can flow in a continuous toroidal structure surrounding the plasma: (1) net currents, (2) dipolar currents, and (3) halo currents.
+These three types of current will be discussed in more detail in Section \ref{sec:cp}, but an understanding of the distinction is so essential that a brief description is given here.

-The net currents are of two types: The net toroidal current $I_s$ controls the poloidal magnetic flux outside of the structure.
-When the structure is a perfect conductor $I_s$ must take whatever value is required to maintain a fixed poloidal flux outside the structure---the magnetic flux through the hole of torus.
-The net poloidal current $G_s$ controls the toroidal magnetic flux enclosed by the structure.
+Two net currents, $I_s$ and $G_s$, are spatial constants within a thin conducting structure called a shell.
+The net toroidal current $I_s$ controls the poloidal magnetic flux exterior to a toroidal shell.
+When the structure is a perfect conductor $I_s$ must take whatever value is required to maintain a fixed poloidal flux outside the shell---the magnetic flux through the hole of torus.
+The net poloidal current $G_s$ controls the toroidal magnetic flux enclosed by the shell.
 When the structure is a perfect conductor $G_s$ must take whatever value is required to maintain a fixed enclosed toroidal magnetic flux.
-There is a particular spatial distribution of the currents $I_s$ and $G_s$ such that neither produces a magnetic field normal to the structure.
-This distribution is assumed in the definition of two net currents.
-Halo currents flowing in the structure are also defined, Section \ref{sec:halo}, so they produce no normal magnetic field nor do they change the poloidal or toroidal fluxes.
+The definition of the two net currents is made unique by choosing the dipolar currents to produce all of the magnetic field perpendicular to the structure.

-The dipolar currents control the distribution of magnetic field normal to the structure and produce no poloidal or toroidal magnetic flux.
-The name comes from the fact that any distribution of magnetic field normal to the structure could be produced by a collection of magnetic dipoles embedded in the structures.
-A set of electrically isolated tiles covering the structure can carry a dipolar current but can carry no net current.
+The dipolar currents control the distribution of magnetic field normal to the shell and produce no poloidal or toroidal magnetic flux.
+The name comes from the fact that any distribution of magnetic field normal to the shell could be produced by a collection of magnetic dipoles embedded in the shell.
+A set of electrically isolated tiles covering the structure can carry a dipolar current but can carry neither a net nor a halo current.
+Both the net and the dipolar currents can be represented in a thin conducting structure by a current potential $\kappa(\theta,\varphi)$, which depends on the poloidal $\theta$ and the toroidal $\varphi$ angles, Section \ref{sec:cp}.